14 October 2024

 Liam Garrison

 Imagine this scenario: you're a Junior Analyst in your first week at a new job.
-Your Slack pings, and it's the Head of Sales asking, "Can you tell me how revenue is trending in the Southwest region, month on month?"
+Your messenger pings.
+It's the Head of Sales asking, "Can you tell me how revenue is trending in the Southwest region, month on month?"

-Ad-hoc queries like this come in countless forms, they’re important pieces of insight, but force analysts to constantly context-switch.
-Using LLMs and AI as part of a business intelligence strategy - specifically in lightening the workload of answering ad-hoc questions - is increasingly attractive.
+Ad-hoc queries like this come in countless forms.
+They’re important pieces of insight, but force analysts to constantly context-switch.
+Using LLMs and AI as part of a BI strategy - specifically in reducing the workload of answering ad-hoc questions - is increasingly attractive.
 However, LLMs aren’t infallible.
 When they encounter ‘trust issues’, it can stem from little more than one unsatisfactory interaction with a senior stakeholder.

 • Frequently hallucinate